Category theory for scientists (Old version): Operads

 Perhaps a better term than survival would be ``allowance".
 A bureaucracy consists of a set of smaller bureaucracies, each of which allows certain phenomena to pass; the whole bureaucracy allows something to pass if and only if, when translated to the perspective of each sub-bureaucracy, it is allowed to pass there.

 \end{application}

 \begin{example}

-In this example we discuss wiring diagrams that look like this: The operad in question will be denoted $\mcW$.
-Its objects are pairs $(C,s)$ where $C$ is a finite set and $v\taking C\to\Ob(\Set)$ is a function.
+In this example we discuss wiring diagrams that look like this: The operad in question will be denoted $\mcW$; it is discussed in greater detail in \cite{Sp4}.
+The objects of $\mcW$ are pairs $(C,s)$ where $C$ is a finite set and $v\taking C\to\Ob(\Set)$ is a function.
 Think of such an object as a circle with $C$-many cables sticking out of it; each cable $c$ is assigned a set $v(c)$ corresponding to the set of values that can be carried on that cable.
 For example $E_2=(C,v)$ where $|C|=11$ and we consider $v$ to be specified by declaring that black wires carry $\ZZ$ and red wires carry $\{\tn{sweet, sour, salty, bitter, umami}\}$.

 The morphisms in $\mcW$ will be pictures as above, formalized as follows.
 Given objects $(C_1,v_1),\ldots,(C_n,v_n), (D,w)$, a morphism $F\taking((C_1,v_1),\ldots,(C_n,v_n))\too (D,w)$ is a commutative diagram of sets \footnote{If one is concerned with cardinality issues, fix a cardinality $\kappa$ and replace $\Ob(\Set)$ everywhere with $\Ob(\Set_{<\kappa})$.}